Covert emotional abuse: 20 signs and how to recover

 • Challenge self-blame.
 Abusers will often do or say things that leave you feeling like the abuse is your fault.
 But that is never the case.
 So when you notice self-blame creeping in, try to challenge those thoughts.

-• Nurture your support system.
+• Reach out for support.
 Abuse thrives on isolation because it’s harder for a perpetrator to harm you if other people witness their behavior.
 So reach out to your support network and talk about your experience with people you trust.

 • Seek professional help.
 Emotional abuse can have a lasting impact on your mental health.
 A therapist can help you regain your sense of self, set and uphold boundaries, learn to spot abuse, and build healthy relationships.